Laura Clay: Family and early life

 A daughter of Cassius Marcellus Clay and his wife Mary Jane Warfield, Clay was born at their estate, White Hall, near Richmond, Kentucky.
 The youngest of four daughters, Laura was raised largely by her mother, due to her father's long absences as he pursued his political career and activities as an abolitionist.
 At age 15, Laura started to question the inferior status of women in society by confiding in her diary that “I think I have a mind superior to that of many boys my age.”
 Clay was educated at Sayre School in Lexington, Kentucky, Mrs. Sarah Hoffman's Finishing School in New York City, the University of Michigan, and the University of Kentucky.

-Clay's parents divorced in 1878, leaving Mary Jane Warfield Clay homeless after she had managed White Hall for 45 years.
+Clay's parents divorced in 1878, leaving her mother Mary Jane Warfield Clay homeless after she had managed White Hall for 45 years.
 After the divorce, Clay became aware of the equities between married men and women and their property rights.
-This inequality galvanized Clay's older sisters, Mary and Sarah "Sallie" Clay Bennett into joining the women's rights movement, as well as Laura and her younger sister, Annie (later Mrs. Dabney Crenshaw, a co-founder of the Equal Suffrage League of Virginia).
+This inequality galvanized Clay's older sisters, Mary and Sarah "Sallie" Clay Bennett to join the women's rights movement, as did Laura and her younger sister, Annie (later Mrs. Dabney Crenshaw, a co-founder of the Equal Suffrage League of Virginia).

 Kentucky Woman Suffrage Association

-The 11th Annual Meeting of the American Woman Suffrage Association (AWSA) held in Louisville, Kentucky on October 26 and 27, 1881.
-This was the first time Louisville hosted a national suffrage event - and the first in the South.
-AWSA President Lucy Stone and Mary Barr Clay (who became AWSA president in 1883) met at the home of Mary Jane Warfield Clay in Lexington, Kentucky, and Stone convinced the younger sister Laura to present at the convention.
-The a post-convention gave birth to Kentucky's first suffrage organization (and the first in the South), the Kentucky Woman Suffrage Association.
-While there was some individual projects undertaken by this new organization, Laura admitted herself later in life that she was not up to the task.
-She kept copies of the original constitution which included a list of charter members.
+The 11th Annual Meeting of the American Woman Suffrage Association (AWSA) was held in Louisville, Kentucky on October 26 and 27, 1881.
+This was the first time Louisville hosted a national suffrage event - and it was the first such event in the South.
+AWSA President Lucy Stone and Mary Barr Clay (who became AWSA president in 1883) met at the home of Clay's mother Mary Jane Warfield Clay in Lexington, Kentucky.
+Stone convinced the younger sister Laura Clay to make a presentation at the convention.

+The post-convention saw the founding of Kentucky's first suffrage organization, the Kentucky Woman Suffrage Association, which was the first in the South.
+While there were some individual projects undertaken by this new organization, Laura admitted later in life that she was not up to the task.
+She kept copies of the original constitution, which included a list of charter members.

 The Kentucky Equal Rights Association

-After the AWSA convention in Cincinnati in 1888 the Clay sisters and a group of other women including Josephine K. Henry founded the Kentucky Equal Rights Association (KERA).
+After the AWSA convention in Cincinnati in 1888, the Clay sisters and a group of other women, including Josephine K. Henry, founded the Kentucky Equal Rights Association (KERA).
 Laura Clay was again elected president and served until 1912.

 One of the missions of the KERA was to improve the legal status of women in Kentucky and increase educational opportunities.
-She was succeeded by her distant cousin Madeline McDowell Breckinridge.
+Clay was succeeded by her distant cousin Madeline McDowell Breckinridge.
 The organization lobbied successfully for a range of legislative reforms, such as protecting married women's wages and property, requiring state women's mental hospitals to have female doctors on staff, inducing Transylvania University and Central University to admit women students, raising the age of marriage consent for girls to 16 from 12, and establishing juvenile courts.
 They also inspired the University of Kentucky to build its first dormitory for women.